Amazake-babaa

 A similar creature is known as the amazake-banbaa in the Yamanashi Prefecture.
 She tries to sell her sake and amazake door-to-door and will bring disease to those who answer.
 She will be repelled by a sign by the door that says "we do not like sake or amazake".

+In the Kohinata neighborhood of Bunkyo City, Tokyo, Amazake-babaa is not a supernatural being but a human being from the neighborhood, a local amazake-seller who died of a common cold and was posthumously deified as a protector of children against diseases.
+A statue of her was later erected by the abbot of Nichirin-ji Temple.